troppes/washsite/backend/README.md

 To configure the server, rename the .env_dist to .env and edit the variables.

-To create the SQLite database, use the script `npm i` followed by `npm run setup`.
-With this the database will be created.
-To customize the database entries further you can look into the `setupDatabase.js`.
+To create the SQLite database, use the `npm i` script followed by `npm run setup`.
+This will create the database.
+To further customise the database entries, you can look at `setupDatabase.js`.

 ## Authentication

-To authenticate yourself, please use the `/api/auth/login` route, it requieres basic auth Afterwards, a JWT token is created.
-All other routes are only accessible wit that token.
+To authenticate yourself, please use the `/api/auth/login` route.
+It uses basic auth and will create a JWT token.
+All other routes are only accessible with this token.

-## Enviroment Variables
+## Environment variables

-If variables are set by the docker container, they will be read first.
-Afterwards the variables from the .env file will be used.
-There are currently four variables to be set
+Firstly, the environment variables given into the container are used.
+Afterwards, the variables from the .env file are used.
+Currently, there are four variables to set

 ```
 API_ADMIN=admin